Gojira (band): L'Enfant Sauvage (2012–2015)

-Magma (2015−2019)
+Magma (2015-2019)

 Joe and Mario Duplantier finished building Silver Cord Studio, Joe's New York recording studio, in early April 2015.
 It has become Gojira's recording studio and headquarters in America, joining Le Studio des Milans in Ondres.
 Audio files were created sporadically since late 2013 "on the computer in the tour bus", said Mario Duplantier; the new songs were a change in style for the band, as Joe experimented with clean vocals.
 The brothers began recording Magma, Gojira's sixth album, at Silver Cord Studio on 6 April.
 Ten days into recording, however, recording was suspended when they learned that their mother was ill and flew back to France.

 The band played a handful of dates in Europe for several festivals, ending L'Enfant Sauvage's tour cycle.
-On 5 July 2015, Patricia Rosa Duplantier died of cancer; Gojira concerts were cancelled, and the recording of Magma was greatly affected.
+On 5 July 2015, Patricia Rosa Duplantier died of cancer; Gojira concerts were canceled, and the recording of Magma was greatly affected.
 The band again toured worldwide, commencing at Musilac Music Festival in Aix-les-Bains on 10 July, and was billed beneath Korn at the Rock Off Festival in Istanbul on 1 August.
 On 28 August, Mario Duplantier announced before Gojira's concert in Dublin that recording had resumed and was almost completed.
 The band played at Brazil's Rock in Rio festival, one of the world's largest music festivals, on 19 September and closed their set with "The Gift of Guilt".
 From mid-September to mid-October, their tour visited Canada, Mexico, Argentina, and the Santiago Gets Louder Festival in Chile.
 Gojira went to Japan as the supporting act for Slayer in Osaka and Tokyo in October 2015, followed by a performance at the Loud Park Festival at Saitama Super Arena before returning to Israel shortly afterwards.

 Rolling Stone included the band's forthcoming release in their list of "25 Most Anticipated Metal Albums of 2016".
 In May 2016, Joe Duplantier announced the itinerary (in larger venues) in France, Italy, Poland, Switzerland, Belgium and the UK for the tour supporting the upcoming album.
 In early June, a private concert for one hundred people was filmed in black and white by seven cameras at a television studio in Plaine Saint-Denis (near Paris).
 Director Paul Ouazan decided to film a performance video focused on the crowd: "I was immediately convinced that the band had a fifth member: its audience".
 The performance was broadcast on Arte later that month.
 The band was included in the live lineup of the 13 June Metal Hammer Golden Gods Awards at the Eventim Apollo in London.
 They made their first world television appearance as musical guests of the day on Le Petit Journal three days later, performing an excerpt from "Silvera" in prime time on Canal+ in France.